 When performing tech assessments, we always have two main goals:

-- performing a reality check on the proposed concept
+- performing a reality check on the proposed product;

-- identifying any missing components or services that we need to build our concept.
+- identifying any missing components or services that we need to build our solution.

 Your mileage may very, but at November Five, this is a more-than-crucial step.
-When we create our concepts, we explicitly don’t tie ourselves to the constraints of today’s technology.
+When we create our long-term product vision, we explicitly don’t tie ourselves to the constraints of today’s technology.
 We don’t promise the impossible, of course, but we’ve found that this allows for maximum creativity and the best ideas.

 It’s important to assure everyone that we’re not there to challenge or criticise their work.
 However, this architecture will be the foundation of our product, and as such, we need to examine it.